The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

 Faith is substantiated and evidenced in how we live.
-Our actions will speak loudly of what bears most weight to us
+Our actions will speak loudly of what bears the most weight to us.

-How very interesting that the root word for scales and balances in Hebrew, is ozen which also means ear, another agri-bio-linguistic revelation.
+The root word for scales and balances in Hebrew is "ozen," which also means ear.

-The ears from a physiological standpoint are not only listening devices, but they are also the control centers of our equilibrium, When fluids are improperly balanced in our ears we can become unstable and unable to stand upright.
+From a physiological standpoint, the ears are not only listening devices but also the control centers of our equilibrium.
+When fluids become improperly balanced in our ears, we can become unstable and unable to stand upright.